 3:30-5:30pm (daylight dependant) – Feeling blissfully exhausted we head back to the lodge for après ski hors d’oeuvres, refreshments and relaxation.
 Enjoy a treatment with our massage therapist, soak in the outdoor hot tub, or sip the nightly cocktail feature around the bar – there is no shortage of ways to unwind.

 6:30-7:30pm – A delicious dinner featuring locally sourced ingredients is served in our cozy fireside dining room.
 Cap the evening off with a game of pool or a glass of scotch with friends.

 Crescent Spur is located in Western Canada, between Prince George and Jasper.
 Most guests fly to our nearest airport, in Prince George (YXS).

-We ask you to arrive in Vancouver the day before your package starts, and provide a room for you at the Fairmont Vancouver Airport Hotel as part of your package.
-The next morning, you fly to Prince George for a mid-morning pickup, where our bus and driver will be waiting to transport you to the lodge (travel time is just under 2 hours).
-We’ll have lunch ready for you, when you arrive at the lodge, shortly after noon.
+We ask that you arrive in Vancouver the day before your tour starts, and because of this, a room at the Fairmont Vancouver Airport Hotel is provided as part of your package.
+The next morning, you fly to Prince George where our bus and driver will be waiting to transport you to the lodge (drive time is just under 2 hours).
+We’ll have lunch ready for you when you arrive at the lodge, shortly after noon.

 Planning to drive here?
 Call or email our office and we’ll provide directions from your location.
 If you’ve booked a 6 Day Package, be at the lodge by 1:00 on Saturday, or 1:00 on Sunday for 5 Day Packages.
 This allows you time to complete your safety orientation, so you can get on skis bright and early the next day!

 At the end of your trip, our scheduled bus will transfer you to Prince George Airport.
 We request you book your departing flight for the morning of your outgoing day—and recommend you allow at least 1.5 hours for your connection in the Vancouver Airport, on your return flight home.